akshett/cpp_virtualFunction/README.md

+# Virtual Functions in C++

-# This code demonstrates the use of virtual function.
+This code demonstrates the use of virtual function.

 I wrote this practice code to achieve some clarity on the concept of virtual functions in C++ and their use in polymorphism while learning the concept from learncpp.com.